-For IRWM Implementation grants the minimum funding match is 25%.
-For IRWM implementation projects that address a critical water supply or water quality need for a disadvantaged community (DAC) and are seeking Proposition 84 funds, funding match may be waived.
-Refer to each PSP for more information regarding funding match waivers.
+For IRWM Implementation Grants, the minimum funding match is 25%.
+For IRWM implementation projects that address the needs of a DAC and are seeking Proposition 84 funds, funding match may be waived.
+Refer to the PSP for more information regarding funding match waiver.

-For the Proposition 1E SWFM funding, PRC §5096.827(a) requires a 50% funding match minimum.
+For the Proposition 1E SWFM funding, pursuant to PRC §5096.827(a), a minimum funding match of 50%, by project, is required.
 The SWFM funding match cannot be waived or reduced.